royheena/PyViz_HW/README.md

 # San Francisco Rental Prices Dashboard

-In this notebook, you will compile the visualizations from the previous analysis into functions that can be used for a Panel dashboard.
+This notebook will compile the visualizations from the previous analysis into functions that can be used for a Panel dashboard.

 ```python